Camdaki Kiz- The real story of Zeynep and Mehdi (Part 2-final)

 “Yes, I am taking my pills regularly.
 I really could reap the benefit of them but…”

 “Such things happen in life Zeynep.
-Don’t be so mad at yourself.”
+Don’t be so angry with yourself.”

 “Don’t be mad, ha?
 That day, when I went to home after leaving from here, I locked myself in my room as usual, then I lamented.
 I knocked my head against the wall, regretting what I’ve done.
 I’m neither a child nor an illiterate person.
 I graduated from those schools, I bet no one has ever read as many books as I have.
 Thanks to Miss Nermin, she used to buy whatever I want.
 She also is interested in reading but it has all gone to waste.
 It doesn’t matter if you read or not if it has no benefits for you.”